isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/gold_plate_leaves.jpg" style="width: 80%;">
 <div style="background-color: white;">Gold-plated tropical leaves and ferns from the 1979 RISIS Floral Collection (left) and gold-plated coins (right). <i>Images reproduced from Singapore Institute of Standards and Industrial Research, <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=5079308">Annual Report of SISIR 1978/79</a> (Singapore, The Institute), 22.
 (From National Library, Singapore, call no. RSING 354.5957093 SISIRA -\[AR\]) and Singapore Institute of Standards and Industrial Research, <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=5079308">Annual Report of SISIR 1980/81</a> (Singapore, The Institute), 33.
 (From National Library, Singapore, call no. RSING 354.5957093 SISIRA -\[AR\])</i></div>

+In 1984, RISIS launched gold-plated eggs for Chinese New Year.
+Positioning the egg as a symbol of life, advertisements suggested that the egg would “confer an aura of good luck and prestige upon the giver and the receiver.”[^39]

+* * *

 * * *